PannagSDesai/PannagSDesai/README.md

 - 👋 Hi, I’m @PannagSDesai
-- 👀 I’m interested in World
+- 👀 I’m interested in anything that is geeky
-- 🌱 I’m currently learning Everything around me
-- 💞️ I’m looking to collaborate on realising better
 - 📫 How to reach me @VPANNAGS, DSbihi123@gmail.com

 <!---